Explainer: As PM Johnson pushes ahead with Brexit, what happens now in parliament?

 The government has indicated that negotiations with the EU are closed, so any amendment which is approved by parliament and changes the shape of the deal would be highly problematic.

-The government has proposed three hours of debate at this stage on Tuesday, following the program motion vote, and 12 hours on Wednesday, starting after 1200 GMT.
+The government has proposed three hours of debate at this stage on Tuesday, following the programme motion vote, and 12 hours on Wednesday, starting after 1200 GMT.

 Discussions on second referendum amendments would take place on Wednesday.